httpdss/structkit/docs/file-handling.md

 ## File Handling Strategies

-Control how STRUCT handles existing files with the `--file-strategy` option:
+Control how StructKit handles existing files with the `--file-strategy` option:

 ### Available Strategies